 Dr. Wilde’s Blog 4/7/19

 My, what a busy weekend it has been!
 On Friday, we had a booth at Scifest and on Sunday, we took our education vehicle to Touch A Truck!

 SciFest was a new event for us!
 We were in the “Imagine” section where kids could try to imagine themselves doing different jobs and see how they liked it.
-I represented Carolina Tiger Rescue and talked about my job as an animal keeper!
-We would not take an animal with us to an event, so we had to give them a preview of my job as a keeper by showing them pictures and tools, as you can see in the picture to the right.
+Keeper Tessa Stripes and I represented Carolina Tiger Rescue and talked about Tessa’s job as a keeper!
+We would not take an animal with us to an event, so we had to give them a preview of the keeper job by showing them pictures and tools, as you can see in the photo to the right.
 We took a treat stick and a target with us.
-A treat stick is used by the other keepers and I to feed the animals, you guessed it, treats!
-We can also give medicine using a treat stick by putting the medicine in meat and then putting that on the end of the stick.
-On one end, it is sharp enough to poke into meat so we can stick the meat on the end of the stick and push it through the fence.
+A treat stick is used to feed the animals, you guessed it, treats!
+Keepers can also give medicine using a treat stick by putting the medicine in meat and then putting that on the end of the stick.
+On one end, it is pointed so we can stick the meat on the end of the stick and push it through the fence.
 It is also three feet long so that we can stay a safe distance from the enclosure.
 It is wooden so, if an animal pulls it away from us, they can safely play with it and chew on it.

 I had loads of fun this weekend with our volunteers and the public.
-I hope that all the students and attendees learned something about our mission here at the Rescue and that at least one kid was inspired to be a keeper like me!
+I hope that all the students and attendees learned something about our mission here at the Rescue and that at least one kid was inspired to be a keeper!